Euler Transformation of Polyhedral Complexes

 We pointed out in \cref{rem:nonplnr3d} that Class \ref{3dETcls3} or \ref{3dETcls4} cells in $\hK$ might have nonplanar facets (in $d=3$).
 We suggested not including these $3$-cells in $\hK$ when we are more interested in its $1$-skeleton.

 {\bfseries Acknowledgment:} This research was supported in part by an appointment of Gupta to the Oak Ridge National Laboratory ASTRO Program, sponsored by the U.S. Department of Energy and administered by the Oak Ridge Institute for Science and Education.
-Krishnamoorthy acknowledges partial funding from the National Science Foundation through grants 1661348 and 1819229.
+The authors acknowledge partial funding from the National Science Foundation through grants 1661348 and 1819229.